storesafe/cordova-sqlite-storage/README.md

 - The plugin handles invalid SQL arguments array values such as `false`, `true`, or a string as if there were no arguments while (WebKit) Web SQL would throw an exception.
 NOTE: In case of a function in place of the SQL arguments array WebKit Web SQL would report a transaction error while the plugin would simply ignore the function.
 - In case of invalid SQL callback arguments such as string values the plugin may execute the SQL and signal transaction success or failure while (WebKit) Web SQL would throw an exception.
 - In certain cases such as `transaction.executeSql(null)` or `transaction.executeSql(undefined)` the plugin throws an exception while (WebKit) Web SQL indicates a transaction failure.
-- In certain cases such as `transaction.executeSql()` with no arguments (Android/iOS WebKit) Web SQL includes includes a code member with value of 0 (SQLError.UNKNOWN_ERR) in the exception while the plugin includes no such code member.
 - If the SQL arguments are passed in an `Array` subclass object where the `constructor` does not point to `Array` then the SQL arguments are ignored by the plugin.
 - The results data objects are not immutable as specified/implied by [Web SQL (DRAFT) API section 4.5](https://www.w3.org/TR/webdatabase/#database-query-results).
 - This plugin supports use of numbered parameters (`?1`, `?2`, etc.) as documented in <https://www.sqlite.org/c3ref/bind_blob.html>, not supported by HTML5/[Web SQL (DRAFT) API](http://www.w3.org/TR/webdatabase/) ref: [Web SQL (DRAFT) API section 4.2](https://www.w3.org/TR/webdatabase/#parsing-and-processing-sql-statements).